-Rates of adverse events were sparsely reported in the behavior-based weight loss and weight loss maintenance trials (30 trials, n=12824).
+Rates of adverse events were sparsely reported in the behavior-based weight loss and weight loss maintenance trials (30 trials; n=12,824).
 In general, there were no serious harms related to the interventions and most trials noted no differences between groups in the rates of adverse events, including cardiovascular events.
 In the three trials large enough to examine musculoskeletal issues between groups, results were mixed.

-Almost all medication trials reported AEs.
-Weight loss medications were associated with more adverse events than placebo, which resulted in higher dropout rates for AEs in the medication than placebo arms.
-However, SAEs were not generally more common in those randomized to medications.
-There are multiple potential harms required by FDA to be listed on weight loss medication labels, but these harms have not been well evaluated in the trials included in this review.
+Almost all medication trials reported adverse events.
+Weight loss medications were associated with more adverse events than placebo, which resulted in higher dropout rates due to adverse events in the medication than placebo arms.
+However, serious adverse events were not generally more common in those randomized to medications.
+There are multiple potential harms required by the FDA to be listed on weight loss medication labels, but these harms have not been well evaluated in the trials included in this review.